 The Rainbow Scholarship seeks to assist gay, lesbian, bisexual, transgender and intersex (GLBTI), college-bound teens with school expenses while increasing the positive visibility of queer youth and promoting awareness and acceptance in the community at large.There are three awards, ranging from $200 to $500; they are the LGBT Student of the Year Award, the Rainbow Award, and the Diversity Essay [...]
 More

-Project Yellow Light is a scholarship competition designed to bring about change.
-As an applicant you have one clear mission: encourage your peers to develop and embrace safe driving habits.
 For both the high school and college contests, the first-place winner will receive a scholarship in the amount of $5,000.
 The second-place finisher will receive $2,000.
-Third-place finisher will receive [...]
+Third-place finisher will receive $1,000.
+Applicants must create a video designed to motivate, persuade and encourage your peers to not drive distracted.
+You have a unique opportunity to play a key role in spreading this important [...]
 More

 To enter the PARC Essay Scholarship Contest, eligible students must write an original essay of 500 words or less responding to the following question about the North and Middle Fork American River canyons located upstream of Folsom Reservoir, in the Auburn State Recreation Area: Why is the American River and its canyons important to me and what is my vision for improving the Auburn State [...]
 More